 Skills Funeral Celebrants Need

 There is no upper age limit for those wishing to train for this work.
-On successful completion of the course, Funeral Celebrants either work on a self-employed basis, or are employed by their organisation.
+On successful completion of the course, Funeral Celebrants usually work on a self-employed basis, but are somtimes employed by an organisation.
 Training on self-employment is included.

 Funerals present varied, unpredictable problems.
 These situations call for good working relationships with funeral directors, crematorium staff, and others.
 You will need the ability to develop and maintain local networks with these organisations.
 Whilst we do not stipulate any particular academic qualifications, there will be exacting demands on writing skills, questioning abilities and on your self-confidence.